-NYSEG had no notes payable outstanding at December 31, 2024 and \$83.3 million notes payable outstanding at December 31, 2023, respectively.
-NYSEG funds short-term liquidity needs through an agreement among Avangrid's regulated utility subsidiaries (the Virtual Money Pool Agreement), a bi-lateral intercompany credit agreement with Avangrid (the Bi-Lateral Intercompany Facility) and a bank provided credit facility to which NYSEG is a party (the AGR Credit Facility), each of which are described below.
+RG&E had no outstanding balance as of December 31, 2024 and \$17.1 million of notes payable outstanding as of December 31, 2023.
+RG&E funds short-term liquidity needs through an agreement among Avangrid's regulated utility subsidiaries (the Virtual Money Pool Agreement), a bi-lateral intercompany credit agreement with Avangrid (the Bi-Lateral Intercompany Facility), and a bank provided credit facility to which RG&E is a party (the AGR Credit Facility), each of which are described below.

 The Virtual Money Pool Agreement is an agreement among the investment grade-rated, regulated utility subsidiaries of Avangrid under which the parties to this agreement may lend to or borrow from each other.
 This Agreement allows Avangrid to optimize cash resources within the regulated utility companies which are prohibited by regulation from lending to unregulated affiliates.
 The interest rate on transactions under this agreement is the A2/P2 non-financial 30-day commercial paper rate published by the Federal Reserve.
-NYSEG has a lending/borrowing limit of \$100 million under this agreement.
-NYSEG had no debt outstanding under this agreement at December 31, 2024 and \$20.9 million outstanding under this agreement at December 31, 2023, respectively.
+RG&E has a lending/borrowing limit of \$100 million under this agreement.
+RG&E had no outstanding balance under this agreement as of December 31, 2024 and 2023.

 The Bi-Lateral Intercompany Facility provides for borrowing of up to \$500 million from Avangrid at the A2/P2 non-financial 30-day commercial paper rate published by the Federal Reserve.
-NYSEG had no debt outstanding under this agreement at December 31, 2024 and \$62.4 million outstanding under this agreement at December 31, 2023, respectively.
+RG&E had no outstanding balance under this agreement as of December 31, 2024 and \$17.1 million as of December 31, 2023.

-On November 23, 2021, AGR and its investment-grade rated utility subsidiaries (NYSEG, Rochester Gas and Electric Corporation ("RG&E"), Central Maine Power Company ("CMP"), The United Illuminating Company ("UI"), Connecticut Natural Gas Corporation ("CNG"), The Southern Connecticut Gas Company ("SCG") and The Berkshire Gas Company ("BGC")) executed a new credit facility with an aggregate limit of \$3,575 million and a termination date of November 23, 2026.
+On November 23, 2021, AGR and its investment-grade rated utility subsidiaries (New York State Electric and Gas Corporation ("NYSEG"), Rochester Gas and Electric Corporation ("RG&E"), Central Maine Power Company ("CMP"), The United Illuminating Company ("UI"), Connecticut Natural Gas Corporation ("CNG"), The Southern Connecticut Gas Company ("SCG") and The Berkshire Gas Company ("BGC")) executed a new credit facility with an aggregate limit of \$3,575 million and a termination date of November 23, 2026.

 Under the terms of the Avangrid Credit Facility, each borrower has a maximum borrowing entitlement, or sublimit, which can be periodically adjusted to address specific short-term capital funding needs, subject to the maximum limit contained in the agreement.
 NYSEG has a maximum sublimit of \$700 million, RG&E has \$300 million, CMP has \$200 million and UI has a maximum sublimit of \$250 million, CNG and SCG have maximum sublimits of \$150 million, and BGC has a maximum sublimit of \$50 million.
-Effective on November 23 2021, the AGR Credit Facility was amended to increase AGR's maximum sublimit to \$2,500 million and to establish minimum sublimits of \$500 million for NYSEG, \$200 million for RG&E, \$100 million for CMP, \$150 million for UI, \$50 million for CNG and SCG, and \$25 million for BGC.
-On July 17, 2023, the Avangrid Credit Facility was amended and restated to, among other things, provide for the replacement of LIBORbased rates with SOFR-based rates.
+Effective on November 23, 2021, the AGR Credit Facility was amended to increase AGR's maximum sublimit to \$2,500 million and to establish minimum sublimits of \$500 million for NYSEG, \$200 million for RG&E, \$100 million for CMP, \$150 million for UI, \$50 million for CNG and SCG, and \$25 million for BGC.
+On July 17, 2023, the Avangrid Credit Facility was amended and restated to, among other things, provide for the replacement of LIBOR-based rates with SOFR-based rates.
 Under the AGR Credit Facility, each of the borrowers are charged a facility fee that is dependent on their credit rating.
 The facility fees range from 10.0 to 22.5 basis points.
-NYSEG had no outstanding balance as of December 31, 2024 and December 31, 2023.
+RG&E had not borrowed under this agreement as of both December 31, 2024 and 2023.